gaurangkumar/laravel-social-media/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Agwis, please send an e-mail to Taylor Otwell via [taylor@Agwis.com](mailto:gk@agwis.com).
+If you discover a security vulnerability within Agwis, please send an e-mail to Gaurang Kumar via [gk@Agwis.com](mailto:gk@agwis.com).
 All security vulnerabilities will be promptly addressed.

 ## License